Nazaria Ignacia March Mesa: Life

-Both Melchor and Delfina immigrated later in life; Melchor to El Salvador and Delfina to Guatemala.

 The infant was baptized the month of her birth in the local parish church of Saint Joseph and she later received her First Communion in 1898.
 In 1898 she heard the voice of Jesus Christ call out to her in which He said to her – "You: Nazaria – follow Me".
 Her parents were not pleased with her desire to enter the religious life and forbade it while also forbidding her to take the sacraments.
 Mesa studied in Seville where the Order of Saint Augustine oversaw her education; she resided with her maternal grandmother at this time.
 She returned home on 9 September 1901 and received her Confirmation in 1902 from the Archbishop of Seville Blessed Marcelo Spinola Maestre.
 Her grandmother also granted her permission to join the Third Order of Saint Francis and this saw her parents start to relax their religious restrictions on their daughter.

 In 1904 her father wanted to move to Mexico but before this happened she and three sisters moved to their grandmother's home so her three sisters could first receive their First Communion before setting off.
 The Mesa's later relocated to Mexico at the end of 1904 due to tough economic conditions and it was there that she joined the Little Sisters of the Abandoned Elderly on 12 July 1908.
 She was sent to Oruro in Bolivia and was there tending to the old and ill from 1908 until 1920.
 But there was the brief suspension of her assignment there for she was sent to do her novitiate back in Spain in 1912 and she did this in Palencia.
-Mesa assumed the habit on 9 December 1909 as well as the religious name of "Nazaria of Saint Teresa of Jesus".
-She made her initial profession on 10 October 1911 and returned to Oruro with nine other religious on 23 December 1912.
-She made her solemn profession on 1 January 1915.
+Mesa assumed the habit on 9 December 1909 as well as the religious name Nazaria of Saint Teresa of Jesus.
+She made her first vows on 10 October 1911 and returned to Oruro with nine other religious on 23 December 1912.
+She made her solemn vows on 1 January 1915.